MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-conditional-format-visual-titles.md

 There are all sorts of creative ways to have your visual title reflect what you want it to say, or what you want to express.
 Let's take a look at a couple examples.

-You could create an expression that changes based on the filter context that the visual receives for the product's brand name.
+You can create an expression that changes based on the filter context that the visual receives for the product's brand name.
 The following image shows the DAX formula for such a field.

 ![Screenshot of DAX formula](media/desktop-conditional-formatting-visual-titles/expression-based-title-02.png)